ProgrammerHamzah/TaskadeMobile/README.md

 use android studio emulator or another device to run application.

 ## Usage
-Open the App:
+Open the GraphQL:
-Launch the application from your home screen.
+Launch the grahpql on web.

 Create a Task:
-Tap the "Add Task" button.
-Fill in the task details such as title, description, due date, and priority.
-Tap "Save" to create the task.
+Create tasks with GraphQL by sending a mutation query to add new tasks seamlessly.
+Specify task details like title and description in the query.

 Edit or Delete a Task:
-Tap on the task you want to edit or delete.
-Choose "Edit" to update the task details or "Delete" to remove the task.
+Edit and delete tasks with GraphQL by sending query to edit and remove tasks seamlessly.

 Organize Tasks:
-Use categories to group similar tasks together.
-Access categories from the main menu and add tasks to them.
+Organize tasks with GraphQL by sending queries to group tasks into categories.
+Specify the category and tasks to ensure efficient organization and easy retrieval.

-Thank you for using the Task Manager Mobile Application!
-We hope it helps you stay organized and productive.
+Thank you for using the Task Manager Mobile Application!.

 # Aplikasi Pengelolaan Tugas Mobile